Evangelos Marinakis: Sports

-Since mid-2010 Marinakis has owned Piraeus' hometown team Olympiacos, and serves as its president.
-During his presidency of Olympiacos, the team won the Greek League title for seven consecutive seasons from 2010–11 to 2016–17, 2020 to 2022 and the National Cup for the 2011–12, 2012–13, 2014–15 and 2020 seasons.
+Since mid-2010, Marinakis has owned Piraeus' hometown team Olympiacos, and serves as its president.
 Marinakis served as president of the Superleague Greece and vice-president of the Hellenic Football Federation (HFF) from August 2010 until September 2011.
-Additionally, during the summer of 2022 he was elected as president of Superleague Greece for the second time.
+During his presidency of Olympiacos, the team won the Greek League title for seven consecutive seasons from 2010–11 to 2016–17, as well as 2020 to 2022; and the National Cup for the 2011–12, 2012–13, 2014–15 and 2020 seasons.
+In May 2024, they won the UEFA Europa Conference League title against Fiorentina and became the first Greek club to win a European competition.
+Marinakis dedicated the success to the entire Greek people.
+In the same year Olympiacos won for the first time the UEFA Youth League in 2023 - 2024 after beating Milan 3–0.

 In May 2017, it was announced that Marinakis had completed a transaction to become the majority shareholder in English Championship club and former double European Cup winners Nottingham Forest.

-The Nottingham Post noted that Marinakis’ acquisition of the club heralds “an exciting future that gives genuine reason for optimism”.
-Meanwhile, manager Mark Warburton commented that he expects Marinakis and his team to be ambitious for Nottingham Forest. “... they are aware of the club's stature and they are good football people,” Warburton was quoted as saying.
+The Nottingham Post noted that Marinakis' acquisition of the club heralds "an exciting future that gives genuine reason for optimism".
+Meanwhile, manager Mark Warburton commented that he expected Marinakis and his team to be ambitious for Nottingham Forest.
+"They are aware of the club's stature and they are good football people," Warburton was quoted as saying.

 Following his takeover of Forest, Marinakis aimed for the club to qualify for Europe within five years, as well as having a redeveloped stadium and training ground.
-Although Forest have announced £50 million plans to redevelop to the City Ground and the Nigel Doughty Academy, On May 29, 2022, Forest won promotion to the Premier League for the first time in 23 years.
+Although Forest announced £50 million plans to redevelop to the City Ground and the Nigel Doughty Academy, on 29 June 2022, they won promotion to the Premier League for the first time in 23 years, justifying the efforts and dreams of Marinakis.
+In November 2023, he completed the takeover of Portuguese club Rio Ave, investing over €20.5 million to reportedly settle debts and upgrade facilities, in collaboration with football agent Jorge Mendes.

+On 31 January 2024, Marinakis hosted a conference at the City Ground with Harvard University and the Lilian Thuram Foundation focusing on tackling racism and gender inequality in football.